ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 4. Put the box at point B.

-There are no conditions in this algorithm.
+This algorithm does not have any conditions.
 It means that the robot performs each step independently of external events.

-Now imagine that there is an obstacle in the way of the robot to point B. For example, there is another robot.
-In this case, the execution of the algorithm leads to a collision.
-We can add a condition in our algorithm to prevent the collision.
-It would look this way:
+Now imagine that an obstacle happens in the robot's way.
+For example, another robot stuck there.
+Executing your algorithm leads to the collision of the robots in this case.
+You should add a condition in the algorithm to prevent the collision.
+For example, it can look like this:

 1. Move to point A.